deprekate/genbank_template/README.md

 		return 'bar'
 ```

-or adding a foo method to the Feature object:
+or adding a foo method to the Feature object, by creating a mock feature.py file that imports the genbank.feature and
+then adds the new foo method
 ```
 from genbank.feature import Feature class Feature(Feature):